kaffarell/signalr-scaleout-redis/README.md

 ## Introduction to Scaleout

-In general, there are two ways to scale a web application: scale up and scale out.
+In general, there are two ways to scale a web application: scale horizontally or vertically.

-* Scale up means using a larger server (or a larger VM) with more RAM, CPUs, etc.
+* Scaling vertically (scale up) means using a larger server (or a larger VM) with more RAM, CPUs, etc.
-* Scale out means adding more servers to handle the load.
+* Scaling horizontally (scale out) means adding more servers to handle the load.

-The problem with scaling up is that you quickly hit a limit on the size of the machine.
-Beyond that, you need to scale out.
+The problem with vertically is that you quickly hit a limit on the size of the machine.
+Beyond that, you need to scale horizontally.
 However, when you scale out, clients can get routed to different servers.
 A client that is connected to one server will not receive messages sent from another server.

 ![image](https://user-images.githubusercontent.com/42062381/183267471-37f8c211-d028-4d0a-bb0e-ad6ddc43eab5.png)